Reducing Barriers to Mental Health Care With Integrated Youth Services

 Impact

 The first Foundry Centre opened in 2015, and 19 centres now operate across BC.
-Foundry's expansion reflects the demand for accessible youth support services throughout the province.
+Foundry's growth reflects the demand for accessible youth support services throughout the province.
 Research shows that many youth accessing Foundry are experiencing serious mental health concerns.
 One peer-reviewed study reported that 60% of young people had "high" or "very high" levels of distress at intake.
+Between April 2018 and March 2024, 47,000 unique youth accessed services.
+In the 2024-2025 fiscal year, over 17,000 youth visited Foundry centres 83,000 times.
+Foundry is continuing to reach new young people, as nearly half of those 83,000 visits were from youth accessing services for the first time.

 Foundry centres aim to reduce barriers to care by offering different services at one location.
 In a recent Youth Experience Survey, 33% of youth reported accessing more than one Foundry service during their visit.
-Youth also reported positive experiences in accessing care.
+Youth also reported positive experiences while at Foundry.
 94% said it was easy to get support at Foundry, and 93% reported that having multiple available services made it easier to get help.
+Peer-reviewed research data also highlights the importance of access to support for young people.
+58% of youth visiting Foundry centres stated they would not have sought help if Foundry didn’t exist.

 Youth Story

-“It was hard enough trying to navigate depression, but what made it worse was constantly being compared to my more successful peers and family members,” he explains.
+It was hard enough trying to navigate depression.
+What made it worse was constantly being compared to my more successful peers and family members,” he explains.

-“The biggest breakthrough that has come out of my experience at Foundry is that I don’t need to be afraid, because I’ve been given the tools and resources I need to better sail through life’s storms."
+The biggest breakthrough that has come out of my experience at Foundry is that I don’t need to be afraid.
+I’ve been given the tools and resources I need to better sail through life’s storms."

-Youth story material adapted from Danny’s Story on the Foundry BC website
+Youth story material adapted from Danny’s Story on the Foundry BC website.

 Partnerships